populse/populse_mia/docs/source/documentation/preferences.rst

       * Enable it if you want to use Matlab (license or compiled version).

   * Matlab path
-      * Sets the path to Matlab's executable (e.g. /usr/local/MATLAB/R2018a/bin/matlab).
+      * Sets the path to Matlab's executable
+          * e.g. for linux - macOS: ``/usr/local/MATLAB/R2018a/bin/matlab``
+	  * e.g. for Windows 10: ``C:/Program Files/Matlab/R2019a/bin/matlab.exe``

   * Matlab standalone path
-      * Sets the path to Matlab's compiled version folder (e.g. /usr/local/MATLAB/MATLAB_Runtime/v93/).
+      * Sets the path to Matlab's compiled version folder
+	  * e.g. for linux - macOS: ``/usr/local/MATLAB/MATLAB_Runtime/v93/``
+	  * e.g. for Windows 10: Nothing to declare here if you use spm standalone!

 SPM
 ^^^